-Any concerns from external stakeholders can be responded to by the MD with access to this internal reporting, and as noted above, has been supplemented by third party reports, either commissioned by ABM, or initiated by the National Coordinating Mechanism of the ICGLR.
+Any concerns from external stakeholders can be responded to by the MD by his access to this internal reporting, and as noted above, has been supplemented by third party reports, either commissioned by ABM, or initiated by the National Coordinating Mechanism of the ICGLR.

-During 2021, as part of the preparation for the civil case described above, ABM again reviewed exhaustively its own actions, reporting and the evaluations it made of public security throughout the period.
+During 2022, as part of the preparation for the civil case described above, ABM again reviewed exhaustively its own actions, reporting and the evaluations it made of public security throughout the period.

-C. COUNTRY IMPLEMENTATION
+2. COUNTRY IMPLEMENTATION

-9. Overview of country operations selected for reporting.
+h.
+Overview of country operations selected for reporting.